 Summary of ICANN’s Assessment of Implementation

-ICANN staff reports that it has implemented fully Recommendation 7.2.
+ICANN staff reports that it has fully implemented ATRT1 Recommendation 7.2.

 ICANN also notes that the development of rationales has, at times, increased the time needed for Board consideration of items.
 For major Board decisions, there have been significant costs incurred in both money and resources to develop the rationales.